matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 int number = document.getCurrentPageNumber();
 ```

-### 4. Dependency Inversion and Hollywood Principle
+### 4. Dependency Inversion and Hollywood Principle.

 - Depend on abstraction, never on details.
 - Don't call us we will call you.